 ↑ This little ghost was made from a vintage handkerchief.
 The DIY is in this post. ↑

 ↑ Tucked in there is the crocheted pumpkin and doily (pattern in this post).
 The small hollow jack-o-lantern is something I got at one of my first jobs and have hung onto.
 The little pumpkin gourd is one I got at Thanksgiving.↑

-↑ These pottery jack-o-lanterns were made by someone I don't know.
+↑ These pottery jack-o-lanterns were made by someone I don’t know.
 My mother is a retired school teacher, and a mother of one of her students gave her this to decorate the classroom.
-Mom was getting rid of it so I found it a home. ↑
+My mom was getting rid of it so I found it a home. ↑

 Here are a couple of new-to-me things from a recent visit to Value Village.
 Just as I walked into the store recently, they were just setting out a whole bunch of vintage Halloween things.
 I scored this blow-mold jack-o-lantern for $1.49 and the ceramic plate (that I stuck a wire to the back of with heavy duty fabric tape, so it could be hung on the wall) for $1.99.